Skip links

 This is a recent wetland development adjacent to the River Alt.
 It is a nature reserve ‘with a difference’, as it includes one of the few surviving Mesolithic settlements.
 This dates from 7,000 years BCE.
 The nature reserve also doubles as a flood management tool.
 It was designed to store excess rain and river water, helping to protect homes and businesses in nearby urban areas from flooding.

 SI Crosby members view this relationship in the long term.
-Members assisted with LWT’s in-person open events and publicity, and attended ‘lockdown’ online talks.
-All are designed to involve local residents in progress and to spread the word about the project.
+Pre-Covid, members assisted with LWT’s in-person open events and publicity; then attended ‘lockdown’ online talks.
+All were designed to involve local residents in progress and to spread the word about the project.
+Involvement has diversified since the pandemic.

 The club supported the Wildlife Trust in applying for project grants to enhance visitor facilities.
-The initial project, a toilet, is ready.
-Thanks to the Soroptimists it is ‘twinned‘ with a girls’ toilet at a school in Malawi.
+The initial project was a compost toilet, ready in 2021 and ‘twinned‘ with a girls’ toilet at a school in Malawi.

 SI Crosby is a partner in the current major project – ‘Presenting Mesolithic and Modern Life, showcasing the past, present and future’.
 This is grant-aided through the National Heritage Lottery Fund.
-The key element is to build a learning centre on the site.
-After many delays (not least, Covid) construction is underway.
+The key element?
+To build a learning centre on the site.
+The opening was celebrated in 2025.

-The centre will enable people to take part in a wide range of educational, social and skills-based activities, triggered by the archaeology and environment.
+The Learning Centre will enable people to take part in a wide range of educational, social and skills-based activities, triggered by the archaeology and environment.
 Local children and adults – and groups disadvantaged through age, gender or other factors – will benefit.

-Crosby’s Soroptimists are involved with workshop development.
-Topics include prehistoric crafts and wet-sieving of residue from the site.
+Crosby’s Soroptimists have been involved with workshop development including assisting at public events.
+Topics have included prehistoric crafts and wet-sieving of residue from the site.
 Members have also been part of the project to digitise archaeological finds.